- Rs. 5 Lakh Coverage @ Rs. 12.9/Day

 Many health insurance providers offer plans which do not involve any medical tests if the person is aged below 45 years of age.
 A simple declaration of good health while purchasing the health plan is enough and policies are issued based on such declarations (the assumption being latent medical conditions rarely manifest at this age).

 Common ailments like hypertension, diabetes, blood pressure, etc. either begin to set in or if already present they tend to get severe in our late 40s.
-However, there are Health Insurance Companies who have developed plans which do not call for any medicals till the age of 50 years or even 65 years.
+However, there are Health Insurance Companies in India who have developed plans which do not call for any medicals till the age of 50 years or even 65 years.

 Should we opt for a statutory medical test before taking out a health insurance policy?